 The Data Controller is the University of Bath.
 Our Registration Number in the Data Protection Public Register is Z6290890.
-Our Data Protection Officer is the Senior Legal Adviser, who can be contacted on +44 (0)1225 385024 or at The Vice-Chancellor's Office, 4 West, University of Bath, Claverton Down, Bath, BA2 7AY or email@example.com
+Our Data Protection Officer is Samuel Sherry, who can be contacted at Risk, Resilience & Compliance, WH Level 8, University of Bath, Claverton Down, Bath, BA2 7AY or email@example.com

 The University is committed to protecting your personal information in accordance with the Data Protection Act.
 This Privacy Notice explains how your personal information is processed and used by the Advancement Office, and for what purposes it is held.